MicrosoftDocs/sql-docs/docs/relational-databases/security/encryption/setup-steps-for-extensible-key-management-using-the-azure-key-vault.md

 To ensure quick key recovery and be able to access your data outside of Azure, we recommend the following best practices:

 - Create your encryption key locally on a local hardware security module (HSM) device.
 Be sure to use an asymmetric RSA 2048 or 3072 key so that it's supported by SQL Server.
-- Import the encryption key to your Azure key vault.
+- Import the encryption key to your Azure Key Vault.
 This process is described in the next sections.
-- Before you use the key in your Azure key vault for the first time, do an Azure key vault key backup using the `Backup-AzureKeyVaultKey` PowerShell cmdlet.
+- Before you use the key in your Azure Key Vault for the first time, do an Azure Key Vault key backup using the `Backup-AzureKeyVaultKey` PowerShell cmdlet.
-- Whenever you make any changes to the key (for example, adding ACLs, tags, or key attributes), be sure to do another Azure key vault key backup.
+- Whenever you make any changes to the key (for example, adding ACLs, tags, or key attributes), be sure to do another Azure Key Vault key backup.

   > [!NOTE]
   > Backing up a key is an Azure Key Vault key operation which returns a file that can be saved anywhere.

 ### Types of keys

-You can generate four types of keys in an Azure key vault that will work with SQL Server.
+You can generate four types of keys in an Azure Key Vault that will work with SQL Server.
 Asymmetric 2048-bit & 3072-bit RSA keys and  2048-bit & 3072-bit RSA-HSM keys.

 - **Software-protected**: Processed in software and encrypted at rest.
 Operations on software-protected keys occur on Azure virtual machines.
 We recommend this type for keys that aren't used in a production deployment.